seansfkelley/seansfkelley.github.io/_posts/2020-09-10-typescript-tricks.md

 ## Footnotes

+[^1]: Here is the part where I mention the [Fred Brooks quote](https://en.wikiquote.org/wiki/Fred_Brooks) about flowcharts and tables.
-[^1]: Since [type-only imports](https://www.typescriptlang.org/docs/handbook/release-notes/typescript-3-8.html#type-only-imports-and-export) were added, you can now separate the type from its const namespace if you so desire.
+[^2]: Since [type-only imports](https://www.typescriptlang.org/docs/handbook/release-notes/typescript-3-8.html#type-only-imports-and-export) were added, you can now separate the type from its const namespace if you so desire.
-[^2]: Equivalent might be typing the output of `JSON.parse`, or declaring the types of some API call going over the wire without runtime validating them.
+[^3]: Equivalent might be typing the output of `JSON.parse`, or declaring the types of some API call going over the wire without runtime validating them.